0xDAEF0F/whistle/README.md

 ### Configuration

-Settings are stored in `~/.config/whistle/` directory:
+Shortcuts are stored in `~/.config/whistle/shortcuts.json`

-- `shortcuts.json`: Contains your custom keyboard shortcuts

 ## Troubleshooting